haacked/haacked.com/_posts/archived/2009-02-07-take-charge-of-your-security.aspx.markdown

 ---
 layout: post
-title: "Take Charge of Your Security"
+title: Take Charge of Your Security
 date: 2009-02-07 -0800
 comments: true
 disqus_identifier: 18586
 redirect_from:
+- "/archive/0001/01/01/take-charge-of-your-security.aspx/"
-  - /archive/0001/01/01/take-charge-of-your-security.aspx/
+- "/archive/2009/02/06/take-charge-of-your-security.aspx/"
-categories: [asp.net mvc,asp.net,code]
+categories:
+- asp.net mvc
+- asp.net
+- code
 ---

 Today I read something where someone was comparing Web Forms to [ASP.NET MVC](http://asp.net/mvc "ASP.NET Website") and suggested that Web Forms does a lot more than ASP.NET MVC to protect your site from malicious